Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

-At high $T$, even for $T > T_c$ \cite{Griffin1997, DeRosi2015} (where $T_c$ is the critical temperature of the phase transition), classical HD may still apply, provided that rapid and frequent interparticle collisions drive the system toward local thermal equilibrium.
-The high-$T$ collisional HD regime is expected to hold when $\omega \ll \Gamma$ \cite{Pethick2008, Pitaevskii2016}, where $\omega$ is the collective mode frequency and $\Gamma$ the collision rate.
-However, as temperature increases further, the density decay induced by the harmonic trap makes collisions rare and any gas inevitably ends up in the collisionless (CL) regime (see Appendix A), captured by the classical ideal gas model.
+At $T > T_c$ \cite{Griffin1997, DeRosi2015} (where $T_c$ is the critical temperature of the phase transition), CHD may still apply, provided that rapid and frequent interparticle collisions drive the system toward local thermal equilibrium.
+The high-$T$ \emph{collisional} hydrodynamic regime is expected to hold when $\omega \ll \Gamma$ \cite{Pethick2008, Pitaevskii2016}, where $\omega$ is the collective mode frequency and $\Gamma$ the collision rate.
+As temperature increases further, the density decay induced by the harmonic trap makes collisions rare and any gas inevitably ends up in the \emph{collisionless} (non-hydrodynamic) regime (see Appendix A), captured by the classical ideal gas model.